pbissonho/koin.dart/README.md

 ## DevTools

-Koin DevTools allows you to inspect the internal state of the objects created by the providers.
+Koin DevTools allows you to inspect the internal state of the objects created by the providers(definitions).

 ### Usage